vunderkind/rusty/README.md

 Notes on Rust

 ## Includes:
-- Notes on Borrowing and Owning
+- Notes on Borrowing and Owning [found in the borrowing_and_owing folder]